Attabad Lake tunnel

 Travelling through the Attabad Lake tunnel

-In 2010, a part of the infamous Karakoram Highway (KKH) was submerged due to a landslide in the Hunza Valley.
-In 2015, the road was replaced with the construction of this masterpiece, also known as Pakistan-China Friendship Tunnels.
+The tunnels were built to bypass a section of the Karakoram Highway that was submerged by Attabad Lake.
+The lake was formed in January 2010 due to a massive landslide that blocked the Hunza River, creating a natural dam and inundating parts of the highway.
+In September 2015, the road was replaced with the construction of this masterpiece, also known as the Pak-China Friendship Tunnels.

 Road suggested by: jorge manuel gómez sánchez